The Global Existence of Martingale Solutions to Stochastic Compressible Navier-Stokes Equations with Density-dependent Viscosity: Abstract

 \section{Abstract}

-In this paper, we establish the global existence of martingale solutions to the compressible Navier-Stokes equations with density-dependent viscosity and vacuum driven by the stochastic external forces.
-This can be regarded as a stochastic version of Vasseur-Yu's work for the corresponding deterministic Navier-Stokes equations \cite{Vasseur-Yu2016}, in which the global existence of weak solutions holds for adiabatic exponent $\gamma > 1$.
-We use vanishing viscosity method and Jakubowski-Skorokhod's representation theorem.
-For the stochastic case, we need to add an artificial Rayleigh damping term in addition to the artificial terms in \cite{Vasseur-Yu-q2016,Vasseur-Yu2016}, to construct regularized approximated solutions.
+The global existence of martingale solutions to the compressible Navier-Stokes equations driven by stochastic external forces, with density-dependent viscosity and vacuum, is established in this paper.
+This work can be regarded as a stochastic version of the deterministic Navier-Stokes equations \cite{Vasseur-Yu2016} (Vasseur-Yu, Invent.
+Math., 206:935--974, 2016.), in which the global existence of weak solutions was established for adiabatic exponent $\gamma > 1$.
+For the stochastic case, the regularity of density and velocity is even worse for passing the limit in nonlinear terms.
+We design a regularized system to approximate the original system.
+To make up for the lack of regularity of velocity, we need to add an artificial Rayleigh damping term besides the artificial viscosity and damping forces in \cite{Vasseur-Yu-q2016,Vasseur-Yu2016}.
 Moreover, we have to send the artificial terms to $0$ in a different order.
-It is worth mentioning that, $\gamma > \frac{6}{5}$ is necessary in this paper due to the multiplicative stochastic noise.

-\subjclass[2010]{35A01, 35Q30, 35Q35, 35Q40, 35R60, 60H15. \\ {\bf Acknowledgments. } The authors' research was supported in part by Chinese National Natural Science Foundation under grants 11831011 and 12161141004, and the authors were also grateful to the supports by Institute of Modern Analysis--A Shanghai Frontier Research Center.} \keywords{Global existence, martingale solutions, Navier-Stokes equations, multiplicative noise, degenerate viscosity, vacuum}
+\subjclass[2010]{35A01, 35Q30, 35Q35, 35Q40, 35R60, 60H15. \\ {\bf Acknowledgements. } The authors' research was supported in part by Chinese National Natural Science Foundation under grants 12371221, 12161141004, and 11831011.
+The authors were also grateful to the supports by Shanghai Frontiers Science Center of Modern Analysis and the Fundamental Research Funds for the Central Universities.
+The authors appreciate Prof. Hermano Frid and Prof. Deng Zhang for valuable discussion.} \keywords{Global existence, martingale solutions, Navier-Stokes equations, multiplicative noise, degenerate viscosity, vacuum}